-- Right for erasure (also known as, the right to be forgotten): Users may want their data to be deleted.
+Right for erasure, also known as right to be forgotten: Users may want their data to be deleted.
 Session data has a relatively low retention period, and GDPR gives data processors 30 days to process each customer request.

 Note: You can anonymize data for specific users that are identifiable by criteria such as IP address or user tag.
-See Anonymization API to learn how.
+See Anonymization API for more details.

 - Dynatrace SaaS deployments encrypt all customer data by default and therefore fulfill this requirement as a data processor.

-- For Dynatrace® Managed on-premises deployments and AppMon, the operators are responsible for using appropriate protection such as transparent hard-disk encryption.
+- For Dynatrace Managed on-premises deployments, the operators are responsible for using appropriate protection, such as transparent hard-disk encryption.